dhriti29124/learning-git-/README.md

 ## About

-This is my **first GitHub repository**, created to learn the fundamentals of Git and version control.
+This is my first GitHub repository, created to learn the fundamentals of Git and version control.
 I'll be using this space to practice core commands, experiment with branching, and document what I learn along the way.

 ---